 You can increase your exercise schedule gradually thereafter.
 Light exercises such as walking, jogging and stretching should be done initially.
 Golf or tennis can be played within two to three weeks.
 If you feel comfortable, you can increase your activity.
 Heavy abdominal exercise such as sit-ups as well as cycling on an upright bicycle should be avoided for six weeks.

-Driving is usually permitted after the catheter is removed if you feel comfortable.
+Driving is usually permitted after the catheter is removed, if you feel comfortable.

 The incision runs from above the base of the pubic area to below the navel.
 It is important to keep it clean and dry.
 Showering once a day should be sufficient.
 If you notice extreme or increasing tenderness, progressive swelling, more than a small amount of drainage (a teaspoon) or any pus or redness, notify your doctor right away.

-You will be discharged from the hospital with a catheter in place to drain urine from the bladder into a bag.
+You will be discharged from the hospital with a catheter in place to drain urine from your bladder into a bag.
 The doctor will remove this in the office in five to 14 days.
 Be sure to clean the catheter where it exits your penis twice a day with soap and water and to empty the bag frequently.
 The bag should always be positioned lower than your bladder.

-On occasion, the catheter may irritate the bladder, causing bladder spasms which can be quite uncomfortable.
+On occasion, the catheter may irritate the bladder, causing bladder spasms that can be quite uncomfortable.
 If these occur, your doctor can prescribe medication that can help.
 Leakage of urine around where the catheter exits the penis also may occur and can be managed by wearing incontinence pads as described in the next section.

 After your bladder catheter is removed, you may have leakage of urine, called incontinence.
-Initially, the leakage may be significant, such as leakage all the time.
+Initially, the leakage may be significant, such as leaking all the time.
 Your doctor will teach you exercises to strengthen your bladder muscles.

 In addition, you can buy incontinence pads, such as Attend or Depends, to protect your clothing and waterproof underpads to protect bedding at your local pharmacy.
 These can be obtained without a prescription and are available in a variety of sizes and absorbencies.
-Please bring one or two pads to your doctor's office the day your catheter is to be removed.
+Please bring one or two pads to your doctor's office on the day your catheter is to be removed.